tdeleanu/no-code-code/README.md

 ```

+## Contributing
-Contributing We welcome contributions from the community!
+We welcome contributions from the community!
 If you'd like to contribute to this project, please read our contribution guidelines and submit a pull request.

+## Questions
+For questions and support please use the official Discord channel(To be sent to you after you [get the book on gumroad](https://iamteo.gumroad.com/l/chat-gpt-full-stack-intern/446hqdp?_gl=1*1hy5y8w*_ga*NjU5MDU5ODI3LjE2Nzc3OTA1OTE.*_ga_6LJN6D94N6*MTY3Nzk3NDU1Ny45LjEuMTY3Nzk3NjU0Ni4wLjAuMA..)).
+The issue list of this repo is exclusively for bug reports and feature requests.

+## Issues
+Please make sure to read the Issue Reporting Checklist before [opening an issue](https://github.com/tdeleanu/no-code-code/issues).
+Issues not conforming to the guidelines(guideliness in progress) may be closed immediately.

+## Consulting
+With official support, you can get expert help straight from Nest core team.
+We provide dedicated technical support, migration strategies, advice on best practices (and design decisions), PR reviews, and team augmentation.
+[Read more about support here](https://iamteo.gumroad.com/l/chat-gpt-full-stack-intern/446hqdp?_gl=1*1hy5y8w*_ga*NjU5MDU5ODI3LjE2Nzc3OTA1OTE.*_ga_6LJN6D94N6*MTY3Nzk3NDU1Ny45LjEuMTY3Nzk3NjU0Ni4wLjAuMA..).

 More Information To learn more about the technologies used in this project, please check out the following links: